| |

 Publisher: N.Y.: American Composers' Edition, Inc.

-Passacaglia and Blues for piano Dedication: Robert and Joyce Corrigan.
+Return to top Passacaglia and Blues for piano Dedication: Robert and Joyce Corrigan.
 1st performance: Winchester, MA, Aki Shimazu Gifford, piano.
 June 10, 1990.

 Duration: 10 min.